cavaunpeu/willwolf.io-source/content/articles/gaussian-algebra-to-gaussian-processes-part-1.md

 These will be the subject of the following post.

-Thanks for reading, and don't let arcane pedagogy discourage you.
-There's almost always a clearer explanation at bay.
+Thanks for reading, and **don't let arcane pedagogy discourage you:** there's almost always a clearer explanation (or at least its attempt) at bay.

 ## Code
 The [repository](https://github.com/cavaunpeu/gaussian-processes) and [rendered notebook](https://nbviewer.jupyter.org/github/cavaunpeu/gaussian-processes/blob/master/gaussian-processes-part-1.ipynb) for this project can be found at their respective links.